BrettBlox/adattivoChallenge/README.md

 [https://adattivochallenge.netlify.com/](https://adattivochallenge.netlify.com/)

-This site was deployed using Netlify which offers https out of the box, a custom domain and advanced features for authorizing users using Netlify Identity.
+This site was deployed using Netlify which offers https out of the box, a custom domain and advanced features for authorizing users with Netlify Identity.

 ### To run this application locally clone the repo and run:
 ### `npm install`